nixlang-wiki/nixlang-wiki/faq.md

 Because the documentation team is writing documentation, we're writing a wiki.
 We think that the Nix documentation is already at least decent, but what's lacking is just more down to earth examples of how to actually use nix.

 You can look up nearly anything about nix at this point, but without knowing what to look up, that doesn't matter.
+We're hoping to be part of fixing that.

 ## Why do you have a code of conduct, what about free speach